Which person would you rather spark up a conversation with?

 belongings (car, jewelry)

-What makes our celebrity above - Nick Jonas - feel approachable?
+What makes the celebrity in the GIF above — Nick Jonas — feel approachable?